yofabronecoforo/C6EGHV/README.md

 # Enhanced Goodies and Hostile Villagers for Civilization VI

+A mod that provides a fairly comprehensive extension to the Tribal Village rewards system.
+Many new Frontend options relating to Goody Huts are available, including:
-A mod that provides a picker for choosing which Goody Hut reward(s), if any, have a chance of appearing ingame.
-It also provides a slider for decreasing or increasing the relative amount of Goody Huts that will appear.
-In addition, it provides several other new Goody Hut customization options, and many new Goody Hut rewards.
+- A picker for choosing which Goody Hut reward(s), if any, have a chance of appearing ingame.
+- A slider for decreasing or increasing the relative amount of Goody Huts that will appear.
+- A dropdown menu for selecting an amount of possible bonus reward(s) in addition to the usual reward from a Goody Hut.
+- A checkbox flag for equalizing the chances of receiving all enabled reward(s).

+In addition, the number of available Goody Hut rewards has been nearly tripled (now 60 with Gathering Storm, compared to 23).

 Finally, Hostile Villagers as (and now, potentially following) a reward make their return.

 New Frontend and Ingame text fully localized in the following language(s):
 - English (en_US)